friguzzi/liftcover/docs/index.rst

 The algorithm that is used for parameter learning is specified by the parameter :code:`parameter_learning` that can be set to

-  * :code:`em`, for Expectaion Maximization, in Prolog
+* :code:`em`, for Expectation Maximization, in Prolog
-  * :code:`em_python`, for Expectaion Maximization, in Python, using either `numpy` or `cupy` for GPU, depending on the value of the parameter :code:`pylib`
+* :code:`em_python`, for Expectation Maximization, in Python, using either :code:`cpu` or :code:`gpu`, depending on the value of the :code:`processor` parameter.
+In the first case, `numpy` is used, in the latter case `cupy` is used.
 * :code:`gd`, for Gradient Descent, in Prolog
-  * :code:`gd_python`, for Gradient Descent, in Python, using Pytorch
+* :code:`gd_python`, for Gradient Descent, in Python, using Pytorch, using either :code:`cpu` or :code:`gpu`, depending on the value of the :code:`processor` parameter.
+In both cases, `torch` is used.
 * :code:`lbfgs` for Limited-memory Broyden-Fletcher-Goldfarb-Shanno, in Prolog and C

 Structure Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^